 2022 Special Interest event

 19th May 2022: John Benjamin - Faberge and At the Sign of the Falcon - exploring the artworks created by Carl Faberge and his workshops in St Petersburg and Moscow and the Arts and Crafts to Art Deco creations of jewellery designer, Harry Murphy, and his London workshop, the Falcon Studio.
-John will look at members’ jewellery in the post lunch session.
+John will look at members’ jewellery in the post lunch session. £36 per place.
+Booking closed may 4th 2022.
 The V & A Museum has a major exhibition, ‘Faberge: Romance to Revolution’, until May, 2022.
 There is also a report on a visit to the exhibiton in our News and Views section.

 Peacocks visit March 30th 2022

-A day time private visit and viewing of the Auction Centre and Antique sale will take place at Peacocks Auction House on March 30th 2022.
-There will be coffee on arrival followed by a talk by the Auctioneer about the history and work of the centre followed by lunch.
-There is a choice of menu.
+March 30th 2022 - A day time private visit and viewing of the Auction Centre and Antique sale at Peacocks Auction House with coffee on arrival, a talk by the Auctioneer about the history and work of the centre and lunch.

-Please note it is not usually possible to record Zoom lectures due to copyright issues.
 Guests are usually able to attend lectures at the cost of £10 per person.
 For students and members of other Arts Societies, this is reduced to £5 per person.
-Guests are also welcome on visits and study events at the published cost subject to places being available.
+In the case of The Arts Society Woburn Area, we currently have a reciprocal arrangement that enables members to attend each society's lectures at no additional cost.
+Guests and members of other societies are welcome on our visits and study events at the published cost subject to places being available.

 area and national events